CARE-SM/CARE-SM-docs/docs/data_elements.md

 **Data visualization**

 Results from genomic analyses performed on the patient’s DNA or RNA.
-Findings may include details such as the specific testing method used—such as panel testing, exome sequencing, or genome-wide analysis—as well as the identified variants, the source of the biological sample, and zygosity information.
+Findings may include details such as the specific genetic method, as well as the identified variants, the source of the biological sample, and zygosity information.

 <p align="center">
     <a href="https://raw.githubusercontent.com/CARE-SM/CARE-Semantic-Model/main/images/obo/CARE-SM-obo-Genetic.drawio.png" target="_blank">